joeriBouwman25/PWA-Foodscanner/README.md

 As mentioned before this project makes use of an service worker.
 The service worker is used to save visited pages in the users cache storage and render pages from the cache storage for a faster performance.

-The first time the application is used the service worker will be installed and activated with the following static data already in a cache storage:
+The first time the application is used the service worker will be installed and activated with the following static data already in `core-cache`:

 `  const cacheFiles = [
     '/',